WebAssembly/component-model/design/mvp/CanonicalABI.md

 In the synchronous case, the caller synchronously waits for progress (blocking all execution in the calling component instance, but allowing other tasks in other component instances to make progress).
-Note that `get_event()` necessarily calls a `copy_event` closure created by either `on_partial_copy` or `on_copy_done`.
-In the asynchronous case, the built-in immeditely returns the `BLOCKED` code and the caller must asynchronously wait for progress using `waitable-set.{wait,poll}` or, if using a `callback`, by returning to the event loop.
+Note that `get_event()` necessarily calls a `copy_event` closure created by either `on_copy` or `on_copy_done`.
+In the asynchronous case, the built-in immediately returns the `BLOCKED` code and the caller must asynchronously wait for progress using `waitable-set.{wait,poll}` or, if using a `callback`, by returning to the event loop.
 Setting `copying` prevents any more reads/writes from starting and also prevents the stream/future from being closed.